Representations: Higher order representations

 \paragraph{Application to Kleene algebra} A number of extensions of Kleene algebra can be construed as HORs.
 In a nutshell, those extensions that do not depend on their alphabet in an essential way give rise to well-behaved HORs.
 For instance, KA itself is a very neat HOR, which can be defined like so:

-(where $L:\Reg(A)\to \pset{List\,A}$ is the function mapping an expression to the regular language it denotes.) $L$ is easily shown to be a natural transformation, and $\leq_{KA}$ is a natural relation if we take Kozen's axiomatisation (which is stable under substitutions).
+(where $L:\Reg(A)\to \pset{\List\,A}$ is the function mapping an expression to the regular language it denotes.) $L$ is easily shown to be a natural transformation, and ${\leq}_{\mathrm{KA}}$ is a natural relation if we take Kozen's axiomatization (which is stable under substitutions).

 We may frame biKA~\cite{laurence_completeness_2014} in the same way, and for the same reasons.
-Perhaps more surprising, CKA~\cite{kappe_concurrent_2018} is amenable to the same treatment.
-Indeed, CKA semantics is obtained from biKA semantics via down-closure under the subsumption order.
-But that order happens to be a linear relation (as in Definition~\ref{def:linear}).
-This makes the CKA semantic relation right-linear, and thus gives us a well-behaved HOR.
+Perhaps more surprising, CKA~\cite{kappe_concurrent_2018} is amenable to the same treatment, by setting:

+(where $L$ is the biKA interpretation function, mapping regular expressions with~$\parallel$ to sets of series-parallel pomsets, and $\sqsubseteq$ is the subsumption order.)
+The fact that subsumption happens to be a linear relation (as in Definition~\ref{def:linear}) makes the CKA semantic relation right-linear, and thus gives us a well-behaved HOR.